Logging in Envio HyperIndex

 Metrics, Debugging, and Troubleshooting

-LOG_STRATEGY="ecs-console" # this logs to the console in the raw ECS format
+LOG_STRATEGY="ecs-console" # ECS format logs to console

 LOG_FILE="<path-to-log-file>"